andersganander/albumtalk/README.md

 ## Acknowledgements:

 - My mentor
-- The Swedish community on Slack
+- The Swedish community on Slack, always ready and willing to help and support.

  [i5]: https://github.com/andersganander/albumtalk/issues/5